-- 28. Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe it includes the applicable requirements of R.S.
-42:344: - a) Number and percentage of public servants in the agency who have completed the training requirements:
+- 31. Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe that the report includes the applicable requirements of R.S.
+42:344: - a) Number and percentage of public servants in the agency who have completed the training requirements; No exceptions noted. - b) Number of sexual harassment complaints received by the agency;

-- b) Number of sexual harassment complaints received by the agency; - c) Number of complaints which resulted in a finding that sexual harassment occurred: - d) Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - e) Amount of time it took to resolve each complaint.
+- c) Number of complaints which resulted in a finding that sexual harassment occurred: - Not applicable. - d) Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and Not applicable. - e) Amount of time it took to resolve each complaint.